Text by CLOT Magazine

 The in-between state from sleep to waking, the alternation between the real and the dream.
-Working on an imaginary source of sound textures and visual landscapes in which abstraction and the inconcrete cross a fine line, and a mix of intuited and organic forms acquire a more discernible entity, Death Whitles’s new video for Hope for the creature, blends all these elements to hypnotise us with its visuals and sounds
+Working on an imaginary source of sound textures and visual landscapes in which abstraction and the inconcrete cross a fine line, and a mix of intuited and organic forms acquire a more discernible entity, Death Whitles’s new video for Hope for the creature blends all these elements to hypnotise us with its visuals and sounds.

-The track is part of Death Wisthle’s just recently published new album Alter in Hedonic Reversal, the Spanish up and coming experimental record label.
+The track is part of Death Wisthle’s just recently published new album, Alter in Hedonic Reversal, the Spanish up-and-coming experimental record label.

 Death Whistle (AKA Víctor García) is a sound designer and audiovisual explorer whose steps have been mutating over the years until they have solidified into his most personal project so far.
-In the last decade, his compositional career has focused in soundtracks, both for videogames and notable film works such as Decorado, Psiconautas, Los niños olvidados or Sangre de Unicornio, pieces with two Goyas among his multiple awards.
+In the last decade, his compositional career has focused on soundtracks, both for videogames and notable film works such as Decorado, Psiconautas, Los niños olvidados or Sangre de Unicornio, pieces with two Goyas among his multiple awards.

-With Death Whistle, Víctor García transfers the powerful and cinematic aura of his works to the stage through soundscapes, noise and piercing melodies that envelop the viewer in a disarming, immersive, fugitive and irresolvable experience between the oneiric and the mundane. and with Alter, the artist has crafted a journey, an alteration of time that transits through spaces that sometimes are luminous, full of air and spirituality and sometimes are dark, broken and disturbing.
+With Death Whistle, Víctor García transfers the powerful and cinematic aura of his works to the stage through soundscapes, noise and piercing melodies that envelop the viewer in a disarming, immersive, fugitive and irresolvable experience between the oneiric and the mundane.
+And with Alter, the artist has crafted a journey, an alteration of time that transits through spaces that sometimes are luminous, full of air and spirituality and sometimes are dark, broken and disturbing.
 Textures that can be touched, melodies that float, rhythms that trap you and anchor you to an altered reality in which everything is possible.